Johnny and the Bomb: Characters

 Johnny Maxwell – Johnny is the protagonist.

 Stephen 'Wobbler' Johnson – (Walter in the TV series) Johnny's best friend and the second main character in the book.
 He is overweight and heavily into computers, an expert at piracy.
 He wants to be a "nerd", but they would not let him join.
-It is his considered opinion that Johnny is mental.
+It is his considered opinion that Johnny is "mental".
 His real name is Stephen Johnson.
 In Johnny and the Bomb, Wobbler gets stuck in 1941 and grows up to be a billionaire calling himself Sir John and Bigmac is locked up in the Tower of London as a Nazi spy, but, due to the time travel and multiple timelines involved, where and if this happens is questionable.
-Wobbler returns successfully from 1941 and Bigmac is free from the Tower of London.
+Wobbler returns successfully from 1941 and Bigmac is freed from the Tower of London.

 Simon 'Bigmac' Wrigley – An asthmatic skinhead who is deeply embarrassed by his interest in maths.
 He lives with his brother in a rundown tower block on the edge of Blackbury.
 He is not exactly a criminal but has a confused grasp of car ownership.

-Yo-less – A West Indian boy, nicknamed by Johnny because he does not say "Yo!"
+Yo-less – A "technically" black boy, nicknamed by Johnny because he does not say "Yo!"
 His interests include Star Trek, train spotting, Morris dancing, and brass band music.
-His reaction to those who are surprised a black kid has such "uncool" hobbies varies from amusement to irritation.
-When faced with genuine racism he has a brittle anger that manifests itself in cold, almost emotionlessly delivered sarcasm.
+He only said 'check it out' in the supermarket, and the only person he ever called a mother was his mother.
+Yo-less said it was racial stereotyping to say all black kids acted like that but, however you looked at it, Yo-less had been born with a defective cool.

-Kirsty – Unlike the rest of the gang, Kirsty is a highly organised person who knows exactly where she wants to go in life.
+Kirsty – The girl of the group, unlike the rest of the gang, Kirsty is a highly organised person who knows exactly where she wants to go in life.
 She is highly intelligent but has very poor people skills, something she views as a character flaw in everyone else.
 She is trying to get Johnny's life organised since he is clearly incapable of doing it himself, but has not realised that he does not especially want his life organised.
 He finds her very easy to talk to since she never listens.
-She is the only female member of the gang.